 A few years ago, online J.D. programs were few and far between.
 However, the situation has recently started to change, obviously partly driven by the COVID-19 pandemic and the need to reduce transmission risks.

 Now, the A.B.A. has started accrediting hybrid (part online, part in-person) J.D. programs.
 Check the list of ABA-accredited institutions and look for hybrid programs if these interest you.
 You should be aware that there are also nonaccredited institutions that enable you to obtain a Doctor of Law degree.
 The problem with these is that you won’t be able to apply for and take the bar exam if the program you’ve completed isn’t accredited.

 Can You Become a Lawyer Without a J.D.
 Degree?

 While rare, there are instances in which you can take the bar exam without obtaining a J.D. degree.
-The exact circumstances under which this is possible vary from state to state, and only a few states even allow this.
+In the U.S. legal system, the exact circumstances under which this is possible vary from state to state, and only a few states even allow this.

 The prerequisite for this is usually the completion of a legal apprenticeship.
 Other cases when someone becomes a lawyer without a J.D. degree involve international students.
 However, they often have to go through a grueling process of proving their law education was similar to that offered in the U.S.